MicrosoftDocs/powerquery-docs/powerquery-docs/combine-files-overview.md

 ## 3. Combine files output

 After going through the Combine files dialog and finishing this process, Power Query then automatically performs the following actions:
-1. Creates an exemplar query that performs all the required extraction steps in a single file.
+1. Creates an exemplar query that performs all the required extraction steps for a single file.
 It uses the file that was selected as the sample file in the **Combine Files** dialog.
     * This exemplar query will have the name of *Transform Sample file* in the queries pane.
 2. Creates a function query that parameterizes the file/binary input to the exemplar query.
 The exemplar query and the function query are linked, so that changes to the exemplar query are reflected in the function query.
     * These queries will be organized under the *Helper queries* queries Group.